anusheelchandra-zz/loan-service/README.md

 # Loan Service

-Loan Service is a RestFul API for generating loan plans.
+Loan Service is a microservice for generating loan plans.
 It has a RestFul API to integrate with.

 ### Topics
   * [What does it do ?](#technical-details)